 Some Clues to Avoid COVID-19:

-Two weeks ago, the CDC reversed a previous statement about aerosol transmission, implying that it was premature.
+A few months ago, the CDC reversed a previous statement about aerosol transmission, implying that it was premature.
 Now, there is an acknowledgement that tiny viral particles can float in the air beyond six feet and linger aloft for hours (CDC Guidance, Oct.
 5, 2020).

 The CDC still maintains that the primary means of transmission is between people who are within six feet of each other.
 We are not convinced that these public health authorities have a lot of science to back up this contention, though.

 What we do know is that the dispersion of SARS-CoV-2 in a confined area is critical to catching COVID-19.
 That’s why enclosed spaces and rooms with inadequate ventilation are really risky.
 Air handling also becomes a critical variable.
 We have written about the dangers of sitting in the path of an air conditioning unit if the person “upwind” is exhaling viral particles at this link.